fermyon/spin/docs/content/sips/0xx-spin-factors.md

 ## Implementation Plan

-The overall implementation plan will be to:
+The overall implementation plan will be to (in parallel):

-1. Introduce a new `spin-factors` crate containing the basic framework.
+- Introduce a new `spin-factors` crate containing the basic framework.

-2. Refactor existing Spin features (mostly existing `HostComponent`s) to use this new framework.
+- Refactor existing Spin features (mostly existing `HostComponent`s) to use this new framework.
    - Framework features will be developed as needed to support this refactoring.

-3. Refactor `spin-core`, `spin-trigger`, etc. to use `spin-factors`.
+- Refactor `spin-core`, `spin-trigger`, etc. to use `spin-factors`.
    - Depending on subjective evaluation at this point, possibly merge `spin-core` and `spin-factors`.